Get Certified! Farms

 8. What is the validity of an ASC certificate?

-The certificate is valid for maximum of 1 year from the date of issue.
+The certificate is valid for maximum 3 years from the date of issue.
+Every year a surveillance audit will be made to assure that the farm meets the guidelines.
 Only when you have a valid certificate are you allowed to sell your seafood as ASC certified farmed responsibly.
 After the expiry date of your certificate, ASC can no longer guarantee that the you meet the requirements of its Standard(s).

 9. How long does it take to become ASC certified?